jingoystat/DIF_analysis_PISA_2022/README.md

-## Supplemantary Code to manuscript Statistical-Analysis-of-Large-scale-Item-Response-Data-under-Measurement-Non-invariance
+## Supplemantary Code to manuscript "Statistical Analysis of Large-scale Item Response Data under Measurement Non-invariance: A Statistically Consistent  Method and Its Application to PISA 2022"

 ### Paper Abstract